EAGLE605/SignX/REPOSITORY_STRATEGY.md

 # Or use web interface:
 # Visit: https://github.com/new
 # Name: SignX-Platform
-# Description: The OSHCut of the Sign Industry - Complete integrated platform
+# Description: The SignX Platform of the Sign Industry - Complete integrated platform
 # Private: Yes (for now)
 ```